 To ensure that transport and other factors are not a barrier to post-16 education, the government has made arrangements for getting financial help to students who need it most.

 Schools, colleges and training providers now have bursary funds to help students facing financial hardship.
 For advice, speak to your tutor at school or college.
-You can also find out more about the 16-19 bursary fund.
+You can also find out more about the 16 to 19 bursary fund.

-For full details of post-16 transport and travel assistance see our Post 16 Transport Policy
+For full details of post-16 transport and travel assistance see our post-16 transport policy attached to this page.